 Full LLM API pricing comparison for 2026 — input/output token costs for GPT-5, Claude, Gemini, DeepSeek, Grok, and more.
 Find the cheapest model for your use case.

 GPT-5 nano is the cheapest major LLM API at $0.05 per million input tokens.
 GPT-5.4 Pro is the most expensive at $30/$180.
-Claude Opus 4.6 costs $15/$75.
-DeepSeek V3 delivers strong performance at $0.27/$1.10 — one of the best cost-performance ratios in 2026.
-For most production workloads, GPT-5.4 at $2.50/$15 hits the best balance of capability and cost.
+Claude Opus 4.6 costs $5/$25.
+For most production workloads, GPT-5.4 at $2.50/$15 still hits one of the best balances of capability and cost.

 Pricing varies by more than 600x across major LLM APIs — from $0.05 to $30 per million input tokens.
 The right model for your workload depends on the task, volume, and how much quality you're trading for cost.
 This guide covers current pricing for every major model and breaks down the math for the most common use cases.